 The Doctor of Philosophy degree is the highest degree offered by the University.
 It is conferred only for work of distinction in which the student demonstrates outstanding original scholarship.
 The Doctoral Program in the Department of Microbiology and Immunology is designed to train the student in the art and science of biomedical research, and to give him/her the experience necessary to become an independent scientist.

-Link to Former students from the Department have an outstanding record of achievement in their subsequent careers, including in academic faculty positions, research and management in biotech and pharmaceutical industries, science writing, forensics, regulatory agencies, and government laboratories.
+Former students from the Department have an outstanding record of achievement in their subsequent careers, including in academic faculty positions, research and management in biotech and pharmaceutical industries, science writing, forensics, regulatory agencies, and government laboratories.

 - Our faculty are internationally recognized and conduct research published in high impact journals.